 - insurance coverage, payment of bills, and other financial concerns

 - packing clothes and other necessities

 - arranging travel to and from the hospital

-- bone marrow harvest: cells are collected from both hipbones through a needle.
-A person is under anesthesia for this procedure, meaning they will be asleep and pain free
+During a bone marrow harvest, cells are collected from both hipbones through a needle.
+You’re under anesthesia for this procedure, meaning you’ll be asleep and free of any pain.

-- leukapheresis: a donor is given five shots to help the stem cells move from the bone marrow and into the bloodstream.
-Blood is then drawn through an IV line, and a machine separates out the white blood cells that contain stem cells.
+During leukapheresis, a donor is given five shots to help the stem cells move from the bone marrow and into the bloodstream.
+Blood is then drawn through an intravenous (IV) line, and a machine separates out the white blood cells that contain stem cells.

 - the condition being treated

 There’s a possibility that some of the symptoms you experience after the transplant will remain with you for the rest of your life.